 - Time-restricted eating to an 11-12 hour window and no eating 3-4 hours before bed

 - The macro-nutrient split is around 11-12% Protein, 50-60% Carbohydrate, 30-40% Fat

 - It’s possibly beneficial to follow an ancestral diet, selecting foods available to people in your part of the world

 - The lower protein intake is mainly beneficial for the under 65’s, and it seems higher protein is better thereafter

 - Cardio 30-40 minutes every other day, and 2 hours over the weekend

 - 150 minutes of moderate intensity exercise per week

 - 30 grams protein 1-2 hours post workout in a meal with low carbs (I took this to mean on top of the regular diet, meaning 30 grams more than days you aren’t lifting weights)

-I am currently following the Longevity Diet and you can see my Food Diary by clicking here.
-Here’s my favourite meal so far: Focaccia (1/2 with Extra Virgin Olive Oil, 1/2 with Berry Jam) and Rye Crispbreads topped with Feta Cheese and Tomato.
+I followed the Longevity Diet and you can see my Food Diary by clicking here.
+Here’s my favourite meal from the eight week trial.